Junius Brutus Booth: Move to the United States

 In 1821, Booth emigrated to the United States with Mary Ann Holmes, a flower girl, abandoning his wife and their young son.
 Booth and Holmes claimed to be married that year and settled in 1822 near Bel Air, Maryland.
 For years they lived in a log cabin Booth bought, moved to his 150 acres, and whitewashed.
 Just before his death, he began building a much grander house which he named Tudor Hall.
 It was listed on the National Register of Historic Places in 1973.

 Booth was quickly hired to play Richard III.
 In less than a year, Booth became the most prominent actor in the United States.
 Critic William Winter said, "He was followed as a marvel.
 Mention of his name stirred an enthusiasm no other could awaken" (Smith 23).
 He embarked upon a 30-year acting career that made him famous throughout the country.
 Booth traveled to Baltimore, Boston, and New York.

 A persistent story, but apocryphal according to some sources, is that Junius Brutus Booth was acclaimed for performing Orestes in the French language in New Orleans.
-Theatrical manager Noah Ludlow, who was performing with Booth at the time at the American theatre there, recounts the actual events starting on page 230 of his memoir Dramatic Life As I Found It and concludes: "Therefore, I consider the story of Mr. Booth having performed Orestes in the French language, on the French stage, altogether a mistake arising from his having acted that character in the French theatre of New Orleans in 1822, but in the English language."
+Theatrical manager Noah Ludlow, who was performing with Booth at the time at the American theatre there, recounts the actual events starting on page 230 of his memoir Dramatic Life As I Found It and concludes: "Therefore, I consider the story of Mr. Booth having performed Orestes in the French language, on the French stage, altogether a mistake arising from his having acted that character in the Théâtre d'Orléans of New Orleans in 1822, but in the English language."

-However, Stephen M. Archer notes that Ludlow was in Mobile, Alabama, in 1828, so was not present for this performance.
+However, author and professor of theater history Stephen M. Archer notes that Ludlow was in Mobile, Alabama, in 1828, so was not present for this performance.
 The Folger Shakespeare Library in Washington, DC, has two playbills from the production and both are in French.
 Booth's daughter Asia wrote that her father spoke fluent French and cited a review on the subject.
 The review was not oblivious to the fact that Booth's French pronunciation was less than perfect, however.
 In 1823, Booth did the role in New York in the English adaptation by Ambrose Philips with Mary Ann Duff as Hermione.